 The floor had existing floor tiles and the landlord chose to carry out the refurbishment works on top of the tiled surface.

-Preparation for the existing tile floor surface started by thoroughly cleaning and preparing the floor using the totally enclosed shot blasting preparation system.
+Furthermore, preparation for the existing tile floor surface started by thoroughly cleaning and preparing the floor using the totally enclosed shot blasting preparation system.
 All residues, dust and localised repairs were then made before one coat of Resdev Pumaprime DPM epoxy resin priming system was laid.

 Stability Is Key